planetarium/www.nine-chronicles.dev/en/guide/create-network/running-a-blockchain-node-with-dotnet-project.md

 ## Setting up `appsettings.local.json`

-When running a blockchain node on NineChronicles, you can enter many options, as shown below.
+When running a blockchain node on Nine Chronicles, you can enter many options, as shown below.

 ::: details `NineChronicles.Headless.Executable` run options
 ```console